lilab-bcb/cumulus/docs/cellranger/fixed_rna_profiling.rst

           - FRP probe set v1.0 for mouse.
 Work with Cell Ranger v7.0+.

     If *ProbeSet* column is not set, use **FRP_human_probe_v1.0.1** by default.
+    Custom probe set references are also accepted.
+Simply put the GS or S3 URI of the custom probe set CSV file for this column.

 #. *FeatureBarcodeFile* column.